getpelican/pelican/docs/getting_started.rst

 Files metadata
 --------------

-Pelican tries to be smart enough to get the informations he needs from the file system (for instance, about the category of your articles), but you need to provide by hand some of those informations in your files.
+Pelican tries to be smart enough to get the informations it needs from the file system (for instance, about the category of your articles), but you need to provide by hand some of those informations in your files.